Scalable Multi-Objective Reinforcement Learning with Fairness Guarantees using Lorenz Dominance: Experiments

 \section{Experiments}

+To evaluate our methods and compare them against baselines, we conduct experiments in two environments.
+One of these is the \textit{Deep Sea Treasure} environment --- a widely used benchmark in Multi-Objective Reinforcement Learning (MORL) \cite{vamplew_empirical_2011}.
+In this environment, an agent pilots a submarine through a grid-based ocean map, aiming to collect treasures located at various depths.
+The agent must navigate a trade-off between two conflicting objectives: maximizing treasure value and minimizing fuel consumption.
+Movement consumes fuel, while treasures located deeper in the sea yield higher rewards.
+This setup creates a trade-off between short, low-value paths and longer, more rewarding ones.
+Notably, because the time objective is modeled as a negative reward (i.e., a cost), only the baseline Linear Combination of Normals (LCN) method is applicable in our experiments.

-We focus on two cities: Xi'an in China (841 cells, 20 episode steps) and Amsterdam in the Netherlands (1645 cells, 10 episode steps).
-Group membership for cells is determined by the average house price, which is divided into 2-10 equally sized buckets.
-Figure \ref{fig:tndp} illustrates two instances of the MO-TNDP environment for five objectives (a map of group membership for all objectives is provided in the supplementary material).
-LCN is built using the MORL-Baselines library and the code is attached as supplementary material \cite{felten_toolkit_2023}.
+In MO-TNDP, which we described in \Cref{sec:motndp}, we run experiments on two cities: Xi'an in China (841 cells, 20 episode steps) and Amsterdam in the Netherlands (1645 cells, 10 episode steps).
+Group membership for cells is determined by the average house price, which is divided into 2-10 equally sized buckets. \Cref{fig:tndp} illustrates two instances of the MO-TNDP environment for five objectives (a map of group membership for all objectives is provided in the supplementary material).
+LCNs are built using the MORL-Baselines library and the code is attached as supplementary material \cite{felten_toolkit_2023}.

 Through a Bayesian hyperparameter search of 100 runs, we tuned the batch size, learning rate, ER buffer size, number of layers, and hidden dimension across all reported models, environments, and objective dimensions (details in the supplementary material).
 We compare LCN with two state-of-the-art multi-policy baselines: PCN \cite{reymond_pareto_2022} and GPI-LS \cite{alegre_gpi}, on widely used MO evaluation metrics.
 To fairly compare them, we trained all algorithms for a maximum of $30,000$ steps.